Mastering Light Gauge Steel Frames

 This topic looks at methods to create new service holes and recommended hole sizes and layouts.

-Compliance is essential for all construction activities and Light Gauge Steel (LGS) is no exception.
+Compliance is essential for all construction activities and Light Gauge Steel (LGS) framing is no exception.

-This topic discusses galvanic corrosion and outlines materials that can be used and those that must be isolated from LGS.
+This topic discusses galvanic corrosion and outlines materials that can be used and those that must be isolated from LGS frames.

 This topic looks at Deemed-to-Satisfy solutions for construction in designated bushfire prone areas.